Raphmatt/face-detection/README.md

   - Remove the background, so that the person is shown in front of a transparent background.
   - Uniform cropping of the image, so that all faces are shown in the same size, orientation and position.
   - The resulting image should be saved in a uniform aspect ratio with constant, absolute dimensions.
+- Additional
+  - Is the person a celebrity?

 ## Original Requirements